Air Flow Made Easy

 - Hold the Kestrel to the duct opening to directly measure air flow.

 The Kestrel 5200 simplifies the process and eliminates the potential for human error when making the various calculations used to determine Volume Air Flow.
-Not only that, the Kestrel also measures temperature, humidity, and moisture content in air, so you can determine dehumidification needs and the overall comfort level of the home.
+Not only that, the Kestrel also measures temperature, humidity, and moisture content in the air, so you can determine dehumidification needs and the overall comfort level of the home.

 Check out the Kestrel 5200 here, and be sure to download our quick and easy log sheet to keep track of measurements throughout the home while doing an HVAC balancing evaluation.